Skip to content

 Who does the repair if I use this site?

 An independent local metal roofing professional.
-Granite State Metal Roofing is a free matching service, and repairs are quoted, contracted, and performed entirely between you and the professional.
+Granite State Metal Roofing is a free referral service, and repairs are quoted, contracted, and performed entirely between you and the professional.

 Get the leak diagnosed before it gets sold a roof

 Describe the problem and your town.
-We match you with an independent local metal roofing professional for an honest assessment, free.
+We send your request to an independent local metal roofing professional for an honest assessment, free.